 Mizuno created the GT 180 with the recreational golfer in mind.
 Regardless, this club has lots of technology available to keep the biggest tinkerer or golf nerd occupied for years.

 First, the SP700 Titanium Face is made from high-grade titanium metal.
-While considered a slightly more expensive metal, SP700 is known for its spring effect which creates a more responsive force resulting in increased ball speed and a further distance.
+While considered a slightly more expensive metal, SP700 is known for its spring effect.
+This creates a more responsive force resulting in increased ball speed and a further distance.
 Click here to nerd out on the different kinds of Titanium.

 Next, the Visual Face Angle Slider allows the user to have a noticeably open to closed clubface when the sole is grounded at address.
 When used properly, this feature should help golfers set the head to be more open or closed at contact.

-Last up is the Fast Track Technology.
-The GT180 features three tracks on the sole with two 11-gram weights that can be moved into a variety of positions in the middle, heel, or toe.
+Last, the GT180 features three tracks on the sole with two 11-gram weights that can be moved into a variety of positions in the middle, heel, or toe.
 If you choose to place the weights in the heel track, you can expect maximum draw spin.
 If you desire the most fade spin, both weights can be adjusted to the toe track.

 The result is the most adjustable driver the market has ever seen.
 Any level of golfer can benefit from the type of technology that is incorporated into the design of the GT180.